zerynth/docs-v3/docs/reference/libs/stdlib/cbor.md

 dumps(obj)
 ```
 Returns a bytes object containing the CBOR representation of *obj*.
-If a Python object is not serializable to CBOR, it is serialized to :class:`Undefined`.
+If a Python object is not serializable to CBOR, it is serialized to `Undefined`.
 The function always produces definite major types (bytestrings, string, arrays and maps).
 To generate CBOR specific structures such as *tags* and *undefined* values, pass as argument instances
-of the :class:`Tag` and :class:`Undefined` classes.
+of the `Tag` and `Undefined` classes.

 Raises `RuntimeError` when `obj` can't be serialized.